alex-w-99/Checkpointing-Program/README.md

 - asdf:
   - asdf
-- <ins>Test/dummy programs:</ins> To illustrate the functionality of this lightweight checkpointing program, the following dummy programs are included.
+- <ins>Test/dummy programs:</ins> To illustrate the functionality of this lightweight checkpointing program, the following dummy programs are included (note that they are compiled with the `-rdynamic` flag in the Makefile).
-  - `counting-test.c`:
+  - `counting-test.c`: A simple program taking a single integer as an argument, printing that number and the following 9 numbers (with 1 second between each print) before exiting.
-  - `hello-test.c`:
+  - `hello-test.c`: A very simple program that takes no arguments, printing "Hello world!" ten times before printing "Goodbye world!" and exiting.

 ## Areas for Future Improvement